alifa-ara-heya/redux-counter-app-with-react/README.md

 });
 ```

-Now, in Redux DevTools, you should see the following under state:
+✅In Redux DevTools, your state should now look like:

 ```json
 {